ronanduddy/pragprog/README.md

 ## Motivation

-Given everyday programming and the subsequent tunnel vision that one sometimes gets during their work, the goal of this project is to have a means to 'ask' for help, inspiration or guidance found in The Pragmatic Programmer.
+Given everyday programming and the subsequent tunnel vision that one sometimes gets during their work, the goal of this project is to have a means to 'ask' for help, inspiration or guidance which can be found in The Pragmatic Programmer book.

 ## Usage